ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-9-3.md

-Chapter 9: Managing Time and Productivity: Tips for Staying Organized and Focused
+Tips for Staying Organized and Focused
 =================================================================================

 Staying organized and focused is essential for managing time and increasing productivity as a nonfiction writer.
 In this chapter, we will explore tips for staying organized and focused that can help you achieve your writing goals.